There are many interesting facts about dust mites that you should know.

 People with asthma can experience difficulty breathing.
 They may also feel more tightness and pain in the chest.

-In almost all cases, dust mites intensify symptoms for people living with asthma and allergies.
+In almost all instances, dust mites intensify symptoms for individuals living with asthma and allergies.

 20. How Do You Treat Dust Mites?